5l1v3r1/B-Blog/README.md

 ## Getting Started
 This script

- 	* written with PHP language in back-end and use CSS, JavaScript and jQuery in front-end.
+* written with PHP language in back-end and also CSS, JavaScript and jQuery in front-end.

-	* is full Ajax and do not reload pages while exchange data with server, Data exchange with server in background.
+* is full Ajax and do not reload pages while exchange data with server, Data exchange with server, run in background.

-	* inclues ACP(Admin control panel) in order to manage
+* includes ACP(Admin control panel) in order to manage

 ### Requirements
 ```
 * Apache
-* PHP5.6<=
+* PHP5.6 <=
 ```

 ### Installation: